Florence Eshalomi

-Florence Dauta Eshalomi (née Nosegbe; born 18 September 1980) is a British Labour and Co-operative politician serving as the Member of Parliament (MP) representing Vauxhall since 2019.
-She previously served as the Member of the London Assembly (AM) for Lambeth and Southwark from 2016 to 2021, and represented Brixton Hill on the Lambeth London Borough Council from 2006 to 2018.
+Florence Dauta Eshalomi (née Nosegbe; born 18 September 1980) is a British politician who has served as Member of Parliament (MP) for Vauxhall and Camberwell Green, formerly Vauxhall, since 2019.
+A Member of Labour Co-op, she was Member of the London Assembly (AM) for Lambeth and Southwark from 2016 to 2021.

 Early life

-Born Florence Nosegbe in Birmingham, the daughter of Anthony Nosegbe, she is a lifelong Brixton resident and the eldest of three girls from a single parent family.
+Born Florence Nosegbe in Birmingham, she is the daughter of Anthony Nosegbe and of Nigerian descent.
+She is a lifelong Brixton resident and the eldest of three girls from a single parent family.
 Her mother, the late Maria Da-Silva, worked as a school teacher until her illness forced her to retire early.
 Florence supported her mother, who suffered from sickle cell anaemia and kidney failure, as her carer.

 Eshalomi attended local schools in Lambeth including Durand Primary (now Van Gogh) and St Helen's RC Primary school and Bishop Thomas Grant Secondary School.
 She completed her A-Levels at St Francis Xavier Sixth Form College in Clapham South.
 She is the first member of her family to go to university, graduating with a BA Hons in Political & International Studies with Law from Middlesex University.
-Florence benefited from the EU Funded 'Erasmus Student Exchange' and had the opportunity to study at Utrecht University in the Netherlands.
+Florence benefited from the European Union-funded 'Erasmus Student Exchange' and had the opportunity to study at Utrecht University for a semester.

 Eshalomi started her working life as a 16-year-old at Sainsbury's supermarket, Clapham High Street.
-She has worked in a variety of campaigning and public affairs roles including in local government as a policy officer, as a regional organiser for the Labour Party during the 2005 general election and as the Public Affairs Manager for the UK's leading race equality think tank, the Runnymede Trust.